grahamers/variadic_file_parser/README.md

 # variadic_file_parser
-use of variadic templates along with deduction to parse csv like files.
+use of variadic templates along with template type deduction to parse csv like files.
 The separator can be other than ','

 # Build
 g++ -Wall -pedantic -Wextra -g -O0 --std=c++23 main.cpp  -o demo